 Maintaining your furnace is important to keep it functioning properly, but if it stops working for seemingly no reason, there are a few things that can be done before throwing in the towel and calling a professional.
 The most common furnace problems your furnace might give you are poor airflow, a faulty ignition, or simply not producing heat.
-Here are some common problems your furnace might face and how to solve them:
+Here are some common problems your furnace might face and ways of solving them:

 Poor airflow is one of the more common furnace problems and is usually caused by lack of maintenance.
 Your furnace should be tended to every year.
 Skipping this can lead to more serious problems, such as breakdowns.
 To increase airflow, you should change the filter.
 Dirty filters will block air and force the furnace to work harder, which can lead to more serious malfunctions and breakdowns.
 It’s recommended that filters be changed once a month to ensure your furnace is effective.